-Christian Zionism has recently taken various forms through organizations Other organizations support Israel based on their Biblical view that the state of Israel is the rightful homeland of the Jewish people.
-They have made it their goal to cultivate future Christian leaders to be representatives for Israel in their spheres of influence.
-Eagles Wings ministries began combat anti-Semitism to on campus by taking young Christian leaders to Israel for an intensive trip to learn about the land, the realities of the situation that Israelis face, and ways to combat the lies and problems facing college students across the United States.
+Christian Zionism has recently taken various forms through organizations future Christian leaders to be representatives for Israel in their spheres of influence.
+Eagles Wings ministries began combat anti-Semitism on campus by taking young Christian leaders to Israel for an intensive trip to learn about the land, the realities of the situation that Israelis face, and ways to combat the lies and problems facing college students across the United States.
 Eagle Wings created the Israel Experience College Scholarship program.
 [3] This also assures that new generations of Christians will be educated on why it is important to support Israel and share what they know in order to encourage others to do the same.
 In an exclusive interview with the director of the Israel Experience program, Michael said, "There is nothing more strategic and effective for the future of Christian Zionism than training Christian leaders in Israel."